mam1/Pcon/README.md

 - - - - - - - - -
 Channels can be controlled by time of day, time of day and a sensor value or manually.
 There can be different schedules for different days of the week.

 The code was developed on a Parallax C3.
 The interface between the controller code the device(s) being controlled is handled by a single cog.
-This project contains 2 versions of this control cog.
-One to drive the Parallax Digital IO Board via its serial interface and a second to drive 5 AQY212GH PhotoMOS relays connected to 5 propeller IO pins.
-The AQY212GH cog, aqy212.cogc is implemented in the PhotoMOS code branch.
+The code can be configured by the use of a precompile variable <_DRIVEN> in Pcon.h .
+This results in 2 versions of the aplication.
+One to drive the Parallax Digital IO Board via its serial interface and a second to drive 5 IO pins (3-7).
+I am using AQY212GH PhotoMOS relays connected to the 5 propeller IO pins.

 The Parallax Digital IO board can control 8, 120 VAC 8 A loads and accept input from 8 sensors.
-The AQY212GH PhotoMOS relay is rated at 60 V AC/DC 1.1 A. The relays come in a 4-pin DIP package.
+The AQY212GH PhotoMOS relays are rated at 60 V AC/DC 1.1 A. The relays come in a 4-pin DIP package.
 They work great to control 24 V zone valves.

 A DS3231 real time clock module is connected to the C3's i2c bus (pins 28,29) to provide a time reference.
 The DS3231 module, the AQY212GH relays and terminals for the external connections are mounted on an additional board connected to the C3.

 Channels can be controlled by time of day, time of day and a sensor value or manually.
 There can be different schedules for different days of the week.